-The Ryan River property is strongly influenced by the river on which it is situated.
+The Ryan River Conservation Area is strongly influenced by the river on which it is situated.
 Most of this land is on the river's floodplain, ensuring the forests and meadows alike are very wet.
-The property's wetlands have been identified by the Canadian Wildlife Service as being of the highest ecological quality.
+The wetlands have been identified by the Canadian Wildlife Service as being of the highest ecological quality.

 Wetlands provide immense benefits to biodiversity, with one in three provincial species at risk relying on wetlands to meet some or all of their needs.
 By filtering and purifying fresh water, controlling stream flows, recharging groundwater and preventing erosion, wetlands provide invaluable ecosystem services for human and more-than-human communities alike.

 Grizzly bear (Photo by Grant MacHutchon)

 The Ryan River Conservation Area lies within the provincially threatened Squamish-Lillooet Grizzly Bear Population Unit.
 Provincial biologists have estimated 59 bears in this unit, which is a low number for ensuring its long-term health and vitality.

 Protecting undeveloped lands that connect the valley bottom to the forested slopes of the surrounding mountains is essential for maintaining the bears' ability to connect with other geographically separate bear populations.

 Rivers and streams provide important spawning and rearing grounds for salmon and other fish species.
 The Ryan River Conservation Area follows the river for over two kilometres as it courses toward Lillooet Lake.
 The river is known to support coho salmon, as well as rainbow, cutthroat and bull trout.